quantum-engineering-polito/CourseNotes/content/QCM Physics/10_Aharonov-Bohm effect/Aharonov-Bohm effect.md

 ![[AE_paths.png|400]]

-We use the new definition of the phase that includes $A$ to find the phase difference between path 1 and 2 from the fixed ref point $r_0$ to a position past the ring $r$
+We use the new definition of the phase that includes $A$ to find the phase difference between path 1 and 2 from the fixed reference point $r_0$ to a position past the ring $r$

 $$
 \displaylines{